saadjamiri/my_api_Flask/README.md

 Here are some features that could be added to improve the project:

-  Add user validation (e.g., non-empty names).
+  - Add user validation (e.g., non-empty names).
-  Implement user deletion and updating functionality.
+  - Implement user deletion and updating functionality.
-  Store users in a database (e.g., SQLite, ) instead of in-memory.
+  - Store users in a database (e.g., SQLite, ) instead of in-memory.
-  Add user authentication for the web interface and API.
+  - Add user authentication for the web interface and API.

-**License**

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 **Author**